What are the primary types of tools used in sculpting?

 If armature wire breaks when adjusting or moving it, can it be repaired?

-with anything pliable, over time it will break.
+Not really.
+Armature wire or aluminum (almaloy) wire is a pliable metal wire and as with anything pliable, over time it will break.
 Armature wire will hold up for years if not overly flexed.

 Does armature wire (aluminum wire) come in larger rolls than the coils normally sold?